CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 }
 ```

 Nothing complicated.
 You should see a box on your screen, centered horizontally, with a grey-ish background.

-We want to change the color of our box when we hover on it.
-In our `.box:hover` selector, I want you to change value of our background to something different.
+Now we want to change the color of our box when we hover on it.
+In our `.box:hover` selector, I want you to change the value of our background to something different.
 Try one of these:

 * Salmon
 * SpringGreen